 Quickness drill, take baby steps and work on a very, very fast leg action.
 Arms and feet move very quickly.
 Not much in the way of knee action, movement is on and off the balls of the feet.
 Forward speed is not important.

 This strengthening exercise and coordination exercise is performed at a very low speed (slow motion).
 The step should be as big as possible.
 The knee of the standing leg remains almost pressed through.
-The trunk is upright and the arms do not support the movement.
-When crossing the centre of gravity of the body in the vertical position, the body falls forward as stretched as possible and is caught only shortly before the ground with the bent other leg (angle thigh - upper body approx. 90 degrees), the body should not lose its stretching the whole time.
+The trunk is upright, and the arms do not support the movement.
+When crossing the center of gravity of the body in the vertical position, the body falls forward as stretched as possible and is caught only shortly before the ground with the bent other leg (angle thigh - upper body approx. 90 degrees), The body should not lose its stretching the whole time.

 A great one to load the legs before doing an interval, or just as a drill on its own.
 Swing the arms forward when jumping.
 Start from a low position.
 Absorb the impact by bending the knees quickly on impact.